by Matt Slick

 Exodus 3:14, “And God said to Moses, “I AM WHO I AM”; and He said, “Thus you shall say to the sons of Israel, ‘I AM has sent me to you.’”

-The four letters YHWH are called the tetragrammaton and is sometimes written/pronounced Yahweh--a better pronunciation than Jehovah since there is no “j” in Hebrew.
+The four letters YHWH are called the tetragrammaton and is sometimes written/pronounced Yahweh - a better pronunciation than Jehovah since there is no “j” in Hebrew.
 But, we cannot be sure what the proper pronunciation really is.
+So, instead of risking a mispronunciation of God's incredibly holy name which he himself revealed to us, and since the true pronunciation is lost, modern Bibles today substitute "lord" and LORD for those terms.
+The small letters of "lord" are usually translated from the Hebrew adonai, which simply means lord.
+The all capital LORD is the representation of YHWH, the personal name of God.